heyfixit/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model.
+It's the browser's parsed version of your HTML with objects representing each element and it allows for manipulation of these objects through JavaScript.

 2. What is an event?
+An event is an action happens to HTML elements or the browser at some point after your javascript is compiled.
+Event listeners can be added to run pieces of javascript when these events occur.
+Things like mouse clicks, key presses, window resize events.

 3. What is an event listener?
+An event listener is a higher order function that is invoked when a specific event happens.
+You can pass them callback functions to run when the event happens.

 4. Why would we convert a NodeList into an Array?
+A NodeList is an 'array-like' object that may not have a particular array method you'd like to use.

 5. What is a component?
+A component is a class representation of a piece of html which, when instantiated, attaches all of the custom javascript functionality you planned for.
+This may include event listeners and styling changes to name a few.

 ### Git Set up